section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 ![Explainer results](/engineering-education/model-interpretation-using-lime/explainer-resultst.jpg)

 From the image above we can see that LIME has given the prediction probability as follows:
-- setosa with a probability of 0.88
+- setosa with a probability of 0.88.
-- versicolor with a probability of 0.12
+- versicolor with a probability of 0.12.
-- virginica with a probability of 0.0
+- virginica with a probability of 0.0.

-This shows setosa with a higher probability of 0.88 this makes it the right prediction result.
+This shows setosa with a higher probability of 0.88 which makes it the right prediction result.
 The middle of the image provides the rules that must be achieved so that the prediction is setosa.

 The rules are as follows:
 - petal_length >= 1.50